deathworlders/online/content/books/deathworlders/chapter-07-tensions.md

 ---

-"...*Test ESFALS.*"     "...Check..."     "*Test ESHOD.*"     "Aaand...Check!"
+*"...Test ESFALS."*

+"...Check..."

+*"Test ESHOD."*

+"Aaand...Check!"

 "Pandora, *mission control.
+Checklist complete.""*

-Checklist complete.*"     "*Mission Control, *Pandora*.
-Checklist complete."
+"Mission Control, *Pandora.* Checklist complete."

 Every time, *Pandora* performed just a little better.
 Or maybe it was just that Rylee herself was becoming more in tune with her sled's foibles, but she could swear that the disconcerting wobble that had defined their previous ESFALS vertical take-offs was gone now.

-"You alright over there, *Limo*?" she asked of the pilot of the diplomatic shuttle, on her wing, as both craft extended their flight surface fields and coasted higher and higher on only a gentle thrust.
+"You alright over there, *Limo?"* she asked of the pilot of the diplomatic shuttle, on her wing, as both craft extended their flight surface fields and coasted higher and higher on only a gentle thrust.

-"*Jealous of you.
-This thing handles like my sister's car.*"
+*"Jealous of you.
+This thing handles like my sister's car."*

 "That bad?"

-"*The controls are idiot-proof.*"
+*"The controls are idiot-proof."*

 Rylee made an "aaaah" noise of understanding.
 "Idiot-proof" meant one thing to an experienced pilot: that you couldn't do half of the things you would like to have available as options.

-"Hey, at least you can scratch your nose."
-She said, leaning forward to brush that offending organ against the patch of velcro that had been glued to the inside of her helmet.
+"Hey, at least you can scratch your nose," She said, leaning forward to brush that offending organ against the patch of velcro that had been glued to the inside of her helmet.